silx-kit/silx-training/python/python/input_output.rst

 Exercise
 --------

-Create a programme wich ask for the name and the age and then display it
+Create a function asking for the name and the age of the user and then display it

 .. code-block:: bash